Which Probiotics Cause Weight Gain?

 How to Use Probiotics Without Gain Weight?

-For example, L. acidophilus combined with L. Gassei, phenolic compounds (floridizin and isoflavones), and a calorie-restricted diet were found to promote weight loss [2].
+For example, L. acidophilus combined with Lactobacillus gasseri, phenolic compounds (such as phloridzin and isoflavones), and a calorie-restricted diet has been associated with weight loss in some clinical studies [2].

 Conclusion